You know, most liberals, it just takes 30 seconds and they descend into the hatred and the name-calling and so forth.

 This is an NBC network in the tank for Obama.

-What this probably is talking points, maybe even a fully written story from the Democrat National Committee sent out to the so-called business channels.
+What this probably is, is talking points, maybe even a fully written story from the Democrat National Committee sent out to the so-called business channels.

-But I mean, this is this is when you stop and analyze this, this is hilarious.
+But I mean, this is, this is, when you stop and analyze this, this is hilarious.

 We're supposed to believe stock prices are rising on growing expectations Obama will be elected this November.